bit-pyre/.github/profile/README.md

 ## Disclaimer

-This repository is publicly accessible; however, sensitive information regarding the final solution might be kept private.
+This organization is publicly accessible; however, sensitive information regarding the final solution might be kept private.